Stings, doesn’t it?

 However, once you get some momentum going, and people see your quotes being featured around the web, the opportunities will start to find you.

-That’s the rich getting richer thing again.
+That’s the rich getting richer money-making thing again.
 But to take advantage of it, you need to get the ball rolling first.

 The following are some ways to do just that.